MatthiasValvekens/certomancer/README.md

    of some other WSGI application.
  * With [pyca/cryptography](https://github.com/pyca/cryptography) installed, Certomancer can also output PKCS#12 files if your tests require those.
+ * With [python-pkcs11](https://github.com/danni/python-pkcs11) installed, Certomancer can write keys and certificates to PKCS#11 tokens as well.

 ## Non-features